This is the most comprehensive list of Active Directory Security Best Practices online.

 Due to the continuous threats and changes to technology the methodology on how to deploy a SAW keeps changing.
-There is also PAW and jump servers to make it even more confusing.
+There are also PAW and jump servers to make it even more confusing.

 Here are some tips to help get you started:

-- Use a clean OS install (use latest Windows OS)
+- Use a clean OS install (use the latest Windows OS)